Pewter

 The pewter we use rhymes with longevity, warmth, aesthetics and easy maintenance.

 We receive pewter ingots that we smelt in a 210°C hot furnace.
 To make edge profiles, we smelt pewter in vintage cast iron molds.
 Most date from 1870 to 1930.
-We also own more recent ones (1950, 2020).
-We are also capable of realizing contemporary and modern designs.

 We format pewter slabs on a wooden chassis